atrocore/atrocore/README.md

 ## What Are the Advantages of Using It?

+* API-first development approarch
 * Really quick time-to-market and low implementation costs
-* Configurable (entities, relations, layouts, labels, navigation)
+* Highly Configurable
 * Extensible - you can use our or write your own modules
-* Free – 100% open source, licensed under GPLv3
-* API-first development approarch
+* Open source (licensed under GPLv3), free with some enterprise-level paid modules
-* REST API for all your custom configurations in the data model
+* REST API for your custom data model
 * Web-based and platform independent
 * Based on modern technologies
 * Good code quality
-* Responsive and user-friendly UI
+* User-friendly and mobile-friendly
 * Easy to maintain and support
-*	Powerful export and import functionality (additional free modules are needed)

 ## Requirements